DigitalRuby/IPBan/README.md

 **Upgrade**

 Get a discount on IPBan Pro by visiting <a href='https://ipban.com/upgrade-to-ipban-pro/'>https://ipban.com/upgrade-to-ipban-pro/</a>.

+**Other Services**

+<a href='https://ipthreat.net/integrations/ipban'>Integrate IPBan with IPThreat</a>, a 100% free to use website and service.
+Unlike some other sites and services, we don't charge high subscription fee.
+Keeping your servers protected should not cost a fortune.

 **Dontations**
 If the free IPBan has helped you and you feel so inclined, please consider donating...